Federated Hermes Inc. Sells 37,397 Shares of Pinnacle West Capital Co. (NYSE:PNW)

-Federated Hermes Inc. decreased its holdings in shares of Pinnacle West Capital Co.
-(NYSE:PNW) by 17.0% during the third quarter, according to the company in its most recent disclosure with the SEC.
-The fund owned 182,550 shares of the utilities provider’s stock after selling 37,397 shares during the quarter.
-Federated Hermes Inc. owned 0.16% of Pinnacle West Capital worth $13,609,000 at the end of the most recent reporting period.
+Federated Hermes Inc. lessened its position in shares of Pinnacle West Capital Co.
+(NYSE:PNW) by 17.0% in the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 182,550 shares of the utilities provider’s stock after selling 37,397 shares during the period.
+Federated Hermes Inc.’s holdings in Pinnacle West Capital were worth $13,609,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also added to or reduced their stakes in PNW.
-Norinchukin Bank The grew its stake in Pinnacle West Capital by 1.6% in the third quarter.
-Norinchukin Bank The now owns 9,435 shares of the utilities provider’s stock worth $703,000 after purchasing an additional 146 shares in the last quarter.
-SeaCrest Wealth Management LLC bought a new position in Pinnacle West Capital in the third quarter worth approximately $210,000.
+Several other large investors have also recently modified their holdings of the company.
+Norinchukin Bank The boosted its holdings in shares of Pinnacle West Capital by 1.6% during the third quarter.
+Norinchukin Bank The now owns 9,435 shares of the utilities provider’s stock worth $703,000 after acquiring an additional 146 shares during the period.
+SeaCrest Wealth Management LLC bought a new stake in shares of Pinnacle West Capital in the third quarter valued at approximately $210,000.
 Lord Abbett & CO.
-LLC grew its stake in Pinnacle West Capital by 15.9% in the third quarter.
+LLC boosted its stake in shares of Pinnacle West Capital by 15.9% in the third quarter.
 Lord Abbett & CO.
-LLC now owns 272,533 shares of the utilities provider’s stock worth $20,317,000 after purchasing an additional 37,400 shares in the last quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp grew its stake in Pinnacle West Capital by 8.3% in the third quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 19,510 shares of the utilities provider’s stock worth $1,454,000 after purchasing an additional 1,492 shares in the last quarter.
-Finally, AJO LP grew its stake in Pinnacle West Capital by 60.6% in the third quarter.
-AJO LP now owns 944,447 shares of the utilities provider’s stock worth $70,407,000 after purchasing an additional 356,488 shares in the last quarter.
-83.69% of the stock is currently owned by hedge funds and other institutional investors.
+LLC now owns 272,533 shares of the utilities provider’s stock valued at $20,317,000 after buying an additional 37,400 shares during the period.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp boosted its stake in shares of Pinnacle West Capital by 8.3% in the third quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 19,510 shares of the utilities provider’s stock valued at $1,454,000 after buying an additional 1,492 shares during the period.
+Finally, AJO LP boosted its stake in shares of Pinnacle West Capital by 60.6% in the third quarter.
+AJO LP now owns 944,447 shares of the utilities provider’s stock valued at $70,407,000 after buying an additional 356,488 shares during the period.
+Institutional investors own 83.69% of the company’s stock.

-Several research analysts recently issued reports on the company.
-Morgan Stanley increased their price objective on Pinnacle West Capital from $84.00 to $86.00 and gave the stock an “equal weight” rating in a research note on Tuesday, November 17th.
-Wells Fargo & Company restated a “buy” rating on shares of Pinnacle West Capital in a report on Thursday, August 6th.
-Credit Suisse Group restated a “buy” rating and set a $88.00 target price on shares of Pinnacle West Capital in a report on Wednesday, August 5th.
-TheStreet upgraded Pinnacle West Capital from a “c+” rating to a “b-” rating in a report on Monday, October 12th.
-Finally, Bank of America lowered Pinnacle West Capital from a “neutral” rating to an “underperform” rating and set a $78.00 target price for the company. in a report on Monday, October 12th.
-Two research analysts have rated the stock with a sell rating, five have given a hold rating and five have issued a buy rating to the company’s stock.
-Pinnacle West Capital presently has an average rating of “Hold” and a consensus target price of $88.25.

-Pinnacle West Capital (NYSE:PNW) last issued its quarterly earnings data on Wednesday, November 4th.
-The utilities provider reported $3.07 EPS for the quarter, beating the consensus estimate of $2.85 by $0.22.
-Pinnacle West Capital had a return on equity of 10.69% and a net margin of 17.37%.
-The firm had revenue of $1.25 billion during the quarter, compared to analyst estimates of $1.22 billion.
-During the same quarter in the prior year, the business posted $2.77 EPS.
-The business’s revenue for the quarter was up 5.3% compared to the same quarter last year.
-As a group, research analysts forecast that Pinnacle West Capital Co. will post 4.95 EPS for the current year.

 The company also recently announced a quarterly dividend, which will be paid on Tuesday, December 1st.
-Investors of record on Monday, November 2nd will be paid a $0.19 dividend.
+Stockholders of record on Monday, November 2nd will be given a dividend of $0.19 per share.
+This represents a $0.76 dividend on an annualized basis and a dividend yield of 0.91%.
 The ex-dividend date of this dividend is Friday, October 30th.
-This represents a $0.76 dividend on an annualized basis and a yield of 0.91%.
-Pinnacle West Capital’s dividend payout ratio (DPR) is 69.60%.
+Pinnacle West Capital’s payout ratio is 69.60%.

+Several equities research analysts recently issued reports on PNW shares.
+Morgan Stanley boosted their price target on Pinnacle West Capital from $84.00 to $86.00 and gave the company an “equal weight” rating in a research note on Tuesday, November 17th.
+Wells Fargo & Company reiterated a “buy” rating on shares of Pinnacle West Capital in a research note on Thursday, August 6th.
+ValuEngine cut Pinnacle West Capital from a “hold” rating to a “sell” rating in a research note on Thursday, August 27th.
+Mizuho started coverage on Pinnacle West Capital in a research note on Wednesday, October 7th.
+They set a “neutral” rating for the company.
+Finally, TheStreet upgraded Pinnacle West Capital from a “c+” rating to a “b-” rating in a research note on Monday, October 12th.
+Two research analysts have rated the stock with a sell rating, five have issued a hold rating and five have issued a buy rating to the company’s stock.
+The stock has an average rating of “Hold” and a consensus target price of $88.25.

 Pinnacle West Capital Corporation, through its subsidiary, Arizona Public Service Company, provides retail and wholesale electric services primarily in the state of Arizona.
 The company generates, transmits, and distributes electricity using coal, nuclear, gas, oil, and solar generating facilities.
 Its transmission facilities consist of approximately 6,192 pole miles of overhead lines and approximately 49 miles of underground lines; and distribution facilities comprise approximately 11,191 miles of overhead lines and approximately 22,092 miles of underground primary cable.